schillingcoin/peercoin/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run peercoin-qt.
+After completing windows setup then run schillingcoin-qt.
 Alternatively you can run windows command line (cmd) in peercoin program dir. cd daemon schillingcoind
 You would need to create a configuration file peercoin.conf in the default wallet directory.
-Grant access to schillingcoind/peercoin-qt in anti-virus and firewall applications if necessary.
+Grant access to schillingcoind/schillingcoin-qt in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can